PEP (Emergency PEP)

 HOW DOES PEP WORK?

-Once you are exposed to HIV, it take less than a week for the virus to establish itself within your body.
+It takes a few days for HIV to become established in the body following exposure.
 Once it is established you will have HIV for the rest of your life.
 However, if you begin taking PEP in time, the anti-HIV drugs will prevent the HIV (that's already in your body) from reproducing and it DIES out before it has a chance to multiply.
+PEP drugs given at this time may help the body’s immune system to stop the virus from replicating (multiplying) in the infected cells of the body.
+The cells originally infected would then die naturally within a short period of time without producing more copies of HIV.

 WHAT HIV PEP DRUGS DO WE USE?